elodina/mesos-jira/README.md

 ### Execution

-The following example will run a JIRA server in detached mode on host port `80`, with application state stored in host directory `~/.jira`.
+First, start an external RDBMS that is supported.
+We will use PostgreSQL.

+`docker run --name jira-postgres-standalone -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=changeit -p 5432:5432 -d postgres`

+Now, start the JIRA server instance and expose it on host `port 80`.

-`docker run -d -p 80:8080 -v ~/.jira:/data elodina/jira`
+`docker run --name jira -p 80:8080 -d elodina/jira`

 ## Mesos